Michigan wine: Paw Paw Wine and Harvest Festival

 The Paw Paw Wine and Harvest Festival is a three-day event held on the second weekend of September in Paw Paw, Michigan.

+Leland Wine & Food Festival

+The Leland Wine & Food Festival in Leland, Michigan, started in 1986 and is still ongoing.
+Its most recent event was on June 14, 2025.

 Awards and recognition

 In 2010, USA Today named Traverse City one of "10 great places for local wines".